 14. When You're Old And Lonely (Get Lost) This is just the kind of bitter song I couldn't get enough of in college.
 Does it matter that I was too young to know what it meant to be bitter?

-15. The Death Of Ferdinand De Saussure (69 Love Songs, Vol. 3) EVERYBODY ON THE PLANET loves the handclaps that come after "I'm just a great composer
+15. The Death Of Ferdinand De Saussure (69 Love Songs, Vol. 3) EVERYBODY ON THE PLANET loves the handclaps that come after "I'm just a great composer" line on this track.

 16. Lonely Highway (The Charm of the Highway Strip)

 17. Shall We Sing a Duet?
-[Stephin Merritt] (Showtunes) I don't go back to the Showtunes album very often, but it has a lot of nice songs like this that come and go in less than a minute and slip really well onto playlists
+[Stephin Merritt] (Showtunes) I don't go back to the Showtunes album very often, but it has a lot of nice songs like this that come and go in less than a minute and slip really well onto playlists.

 18. Meaningless (69 Love Songs, Vol. 3)